msalvimjr/webpage-dcc/content/cool-science-stuff/_index.md

 <div style="text-align: justify">

-### Books on the popularization of CS, Logics, and Maths
+### Books on the popularization of CS, Math, Logics, and Science

 - [Logicomix: An Epic Search for Truth](https://www.logicomix.com/en/index.html), by Apostolos Doxiadis and Christos Papadimitriou:
 *"Covering a span of sixty years, the graphic novel Logicomix was inspired by the epic story of the quest for the Foundations of Mathematics."*